 If so, I’d like to bring back those socialist Pilgrims for a reprise role and credit them with starting the war.
 For of course Pilgrims, and indeed all of Puritan New England, didn’t celebrate Christmas and would have severely prosecuted anyone who did, or at least did so loudly.
 They hated Christmas, for all the obvious reasons.

 No, not because it requires putting toys together at three in the morning on Christmas Eve and having the family over when you’ve just seen them at Thanksgiving.
 That’s why we hate Christmas.
-[UPDATE: That's a joke.
-I actually like Christmas, and I look forward to seeing my family then.]
+[UPDATE: That’s just a joke.]
 Pilgrims and Puritans hated it because it was a pagan-based feast of the Antichrist Pope of Rome, a sacrificial revelry, a ceremony of the Harlot, and contrary to Scripture.
 The whole idea of a “Christ mass” was what they’d been fighting to the death for a long time, the work of the Beast.

 The point isn’t, of course, that the Puritans would have been sympathetic to modern secularism.
 Anything but.
 The point is that the idea of a “Christian nation” denies the antipathy our founding Christians felt, mainly and most significantly, for other Christians.
 The Pilgrims came here to get away from Anglicans.
 If a boatload of Lutherans had pulled into Plymouth harbor, muskets would have come out.
 And if Samuel Adams came back to life, and were forced to walk past the Roman Catholic churches in today’s North End of Boston, he’d be sure that his entire life’s work had been for nothing, wasted in what had become a horrifying enabling of the forces of utter spiritual evil, staining what he’d once hoped would become a Christian Sparta (meaning to him a Congregational one).
 The ancestors of Bill O’Reilly and the ancestors of Glenn Beck would have been a lot more interested in trying to kill each other than in trying to kill, say, Jews.